 - HS-U16 – primarily ’03-’04 players that are in HS, but could also enter a tourney at U17 to allow ’02s to join

-- *the number of teams the club enters into leagues and tourneys could flex up or down depending on current size of player pool
+- *the number of teams the club enters into leagues and tourneys could flex up or down based on the number of players available

 - Jason, Taylor, and Jenica for the girls